 Abby Levine serves as Legal Director of Advocacy Programs at Alliance for Justice.
 She provides legal guidance that encourages grantmakers to support advocacy and other nonprofit organizations to participate in policymaking decisions through an understanding of federal tax and election law.

-Sara graduated with a J.D. from Golden Gate University School of Law and a B.A. from Stanford University.
-She is the chair of the ACLU of Northern California – North Peninsula Chapter and a founder of the San Mateo County Coalition for Immigrant Rights.
+Sara Matlin is the Bilingual Counsel with the Alliance for Justice’s Bolder Advocacy Initiative in Oakland, CA. Sara empowers Spanish- and English-speaking nonprofit organizations to become more courageous leaders in policy change movements.
+Sara graduated with a B.A. from Stanford University and a J.D. from Golden Gate University School of Law.
+She is the chair of the North Peninsula Chapter of the ACLU of Northern California and a founder of the San Mateo County Coalition for Immigrant Rights.
 Sara began her career in policy change advocacy in 1988.
-She’s excited to use her community organizing and training experience, along with her Spanish/English bilingualism, to broaden the advocacy work of social justice organizations in California and across the country.
+She uses her training and community organizing experience, along with her Spanish/English bilingualism, to broaden the advocacy work of funders and social justice organizations in California and across the country.